bseverns/seedBox/docs/builder_bootstrap.md

 ## Student labs & suggested experiments

 1. **Clock detective**: Use the native build to simulate incoming MIDI clock at different BPM values.
-Record how the scheduler's tick counter behaves and add the plots to the repo's `/docs/labs/` folder (create it when you have data).
+Record how the scheduler's tick counter behaves *and* confirm the `whenSamples` delta lines up with `60 / bpm * sampleRate`.
+Drop the plots (and any timing notes) into the repo's `/docs/labs/` folder (create it when you have data).
 2. **Reseed rituals**: Modify the test suite to reseed mid-pattern and track the deterministic output.
 Teach classmates how to prove the system is stable.
 3. **Hardware smoke test**: Build a checklist that walks through power-up,